Joshua Wythe, PhD

 Prior to that I completed my postdoctoral work in the Bruneau lab where I studied the transcriptional and post-transcriptional regulation of cardiovascular development and disease, with a particular focus on Tbx5 and cardiac lineages, microRNAs, and Slit-Robo signaling.

-I credit my graduate advisor at the University of Utah, Dean Y. Li, and an awesome postdoc in his lab who took me under her wing, Lisa D. Urness, for my interest in cardiovascular development and disease.
+I credit my graduate advisor at the University of Utah, Dean Y. Li (now Senior Vice President of Discovery Biology and Translational Medicine at Merck Research Labs), and an awesome postdoc in his lab who took me under her wing, Lisa D. Urness, for my interest in cardiovascular development and disease.
 My graduate work focused on Elastin signaling in smooth muscle cells, Slit/Robo-mediated regulation of angiogenesis, and the molecular regulation of cardiac contraction in zebrafish-which wouldn't have been possible without the amazingly strong developmental biology program at the U of U (particularly the Grunwald, as well as Yost and late Chi-Bin Chien, laboratories) and our collaborator at Mass General, Calum MacRae (now at the Brigham and Women's Hospital).